lullaby6/armor-upgrades-data-pack/README.md

 Armor, armor toughness and durability is the same as the diamond armor set.

-When a player obtains a diamond he unlocks all the armor recipes.
+When a player obtains a diamond, they unlock all armor recipes

 Version: `1.21.4`